nanotelegram/bamazon/psuedo-code.md

 Psuedo code
-    a. ask for product id
-        validate if the product exists
-            if the product doest not exist
-                inform the user
-                display the product table
+1. display inventory
+    ask the user about shopping with us. if yes, start shopping
-            if the product does exist
+        if no, exit the database

+2. start shopping
+    create a connection to the database
+    ask the user to choose the product item from the invenstory validate if the item id is available in the inventory ask the user to choose quantiy to buy validate if the quanity is availe in the inventory

-                let the user choose the product id
+3. if the user selected the right product item id and quantity purchase
-    b. ask for quanity of the chosen product
-        validate if quantity/units available
-            if product exist using its id
-                ask for quantity
-                    if quantity 0 or greater then inventory inform the user
-                        display the product table